 5. A list of books that inspired your stories or feature similar themes

 If you have an upcoming book release, this type of content offers a way to mindfully position this book while also drumming up interest from readers.
 Try rounding up a list of books that share commonalities with the one you’re launching — perhaps they inspired your writing, or approach similar themes and problems.
 Does your book focus on a specific time in history?
 Recommend a list of novels set in that same period.
 Or are you marketing your book as a hot summer read?
 Include your new book in the company of other novels that fit the bill.

 What worked for us: 15 Must-Read Thrillers with Manipulative Narrators gained clicks from readers hungry for books in the vein of Gone Girl or The Girl on the Train.
 This type of list could be easily adapted by authors whose stories feature unreliable protagonists.

-Though every audience’s tastes will be different, hopefully these blog post ideas serve as a jumping off point for your content.
+Though every audience’s tastes will be different, hopefully these blog post ideas for writers serve as a jumping off point for your content.
 And if you’re looking for even more inspiration, check out our consumer blog at media.bookbub.com!

 Want to share this post?
 Here are ready-made tweets:

 Click to tweet: 5 Creative Blog Post Ideas for Authors #amwriting #writetip http://bit.ly/2G9mHeO